mitchest/c2c/cran-comments.md

-## Submission
+## First submission
-This is the first submission for this package
+* This is the first submission for this package

 ## Test environments
 * local OSX install, R 3.4.1